samullen/presentations/tdd_youve_been_doing_it_all_along/presentation.md

 - There's nothing formal about, and definitely nothing automated
 - There's a problem, and we create a solution for that problem according to our understanding at the time
 - If you were to codify the process, it would look like this
+- If you look closely at the two processes—and maybe squint a little—you’ll see that they’re nearly identical.

 ---